m-beau/NeuroPyxels/README.md

     cd path/to/save_dir # any directory where your code will be accessible by your editor and safe.
 NOT downloads folder. git clone https://github.com/m-beau/NeuroPyxels
     cd NeuroPyxels
-    pip install -e . --user # this will create an egg link to save_dir, which means that you do not need to reinstall the package each time you edit it (e.g. after pulling from github).
+    pip install -e . # this will create an egg link to save_dir, which means that you do not need to reinstall the package each time you edit it (e.g. after pulling from github).
     # python setup.py develop deprecated (doesn't handle dependencies, unlike pip)
+    # either 11.0 or either cuda toolkit version you have already installed
+    # find out with nvcc --version
     conda install -c conda-forge cupy cudatoolkit=11.0 # optional, for heavy preprocessing functions - see 'Dealing with cupy' section below python -c 'import npyx' # should not return any error
     # If it does, (re)install any missing (conflictual) dependencies with pip (hopefully none!)